ja-guzzle/docs/docs/how_to_guides/datastores/Datastore overview.md

 title: Datastore Overview
 ---

 Datastore in Guzzle represents either on premise or cloud data service which can either act as source or sink (target) for Guzzle **activities**.
 A datastore can either be cloud files services like S3, Azure Blob, DBFS or databases like Azure SQL, MySQL or apps which are accessible via Rest API.

-Additionally Guzzle supports datastore to run external activities like procedure, Azure Data Facotry pipeline or notebook.
+Additionally Guzzle supports datastore to run external activities like procedure, Azure Data Factory pipeline or notebook.

 ## Supported Datastores

 Guzzle broadly supports three types of datastores: File, Database and API.
-Below matrix provides supported Datastores - across different activity types and Computes
+Below matrix provides supported Datastores — across different activity types and Computes